Introduction to SQL Server 2019

 Advantages of Big Data Cluster:

-- It has built-in snippets for regular management tasks.
+- Has built-in snippets for regular management tasks.

-- It allows browsing HDFS, to create directories, to preview files and upload files.
+- Allows browsing HDFS, to create directories, to preview files and upload files.

-- It allows creating, opening and running Jupyter-compatible notebooks.
+- Allows creating, opening and running Jupyter-compatible notebooks.

 - The creation of external data sources has been simplified by the Data Virtualization Wizard.